 Sweet Mothers Kitchen – Courtenay Place very near Cambridge Terrace.
 Famed for southern American food, quirky and interesting staff, delicious home-made sweet pies, and weekend brunches.
 No bookings, but a space nearly always found.
 A Wellington institution.
 7 days and nights.

 Bangalore Polo Club – on Courtenay Place opposite Reading.
-Indian and English decor larger than life, based on the Bangalore Badgers.
+OTT Indian and English decor based on the Bangalore Badgers, with a fabulous bright, breezy courtyard.
 Lots of different spaces for drinking, dining or leaning.
-Large bowls of peanuts to fling shells on the floor a’la Singapore Raffles.
 From lunch til late 7 days.

 Monsoon Poon – 12 Blair Street.
 Love you long time.
 A tasty mix of asian curries, noodles, stir fries or salads with appropriately humorous or geographic names and some good euro/asian blended desserts.
 Firecracker chicken if you dare.
 Dinner 7 days, lunch Monday to Friday.